The Alberni Valley

 Choose the Alberni Valley for your next adventure to connect with everything you love about Vancouver Island.

 The Alberni Valley straddles Highway 4 on Vancouver Island, from the east end of Cameron Lake to the western tip of Sproat Lake.
 Encompassing Mt Arrowsmith, Cameron Lake, Cathedral Grove, MacMillan Provincial Park, the City of Port Alberni, and Sproat Lake, including Taylor Arm Provincial Park and Fossli Provincial Park.
 The terrain is diverse, with low-lying areas around the north end of the Alberni inlet, primeval rainforests, wild mountain regions, and Mt.
 Arrowsmith, the highest peak (elevation 1,819 m) on Southern Vancouver Island.
+Getting here is easy.

 The Alberni Valley is home to a stunning menagerie of furred, finned, and feathered creatures, with plenty of opportunities to see them from a safe distance, so you don’t disturb the natural harmony they’ve created here.